folkehelseinstituttet/X-factor-ART/README.md

 > _Note that not all the output and data can be published here due to sensitive_
 > _nature of DNA methylation and other variables in our dataset._

+If you want, you can [browse the raw code here](https://github.com/folkehelseinstituttet/X-factor-ART).

 Check this nice overview of [all the significant single-CpG findings](nice_table_signif_results_all.html) as well as [significant DMRs (differentially methylated regions)](flextable_signif_dmrs.html).